HEPA AIR PURIFIER REVIEWS 2016

 In a review of air purifier technologies, HEPA air purifiers are the recommended filtration method of leading government agencies such as the American Lung Association, Department of Homeland Security and EPA.
-This favorable review is due to the high efficiency of the HEPA filter and it's inherent ability to improve performance over time.
+This favorable review is due to the high efficiency of the HEPA filter, it's ability to remove most of the smallest, most dangerous particles and the inherent ability to improve performance over time.

 Recommendation: to best enjoy the benefits of cleaner air, find a purifier with a high efficiency filter, good air flow and reasonable noise level.

 HEPA air filters are rated highly due to their superior ability to remove a very high percentage of particles with each pass of air through an air purifier.
 If you suffer from allergies or asthma a HEPA air purifier is always the best choice since its filtration is designed to remove the tiny particles that trigger an allergic reaction.
 The particle removal performance is significantly better with a HEPA filter as compared to the ionic and electronic air cleaners.

 In addition, HEPA air filters often improve performance over time whereas the filterless technologies (ionic, electrostatic) see a decrease in performance over time as the electronic plates become dirty.

 A HEPA filter does not generate ozone.
 In late 2010, the state of California Air Resources Board required all air purifiers to be at a safe ozone level and this has dramatically increased the percentage of air purifiers sold with the HEPA technology.

 The primary downside to a HEPA air filter is the noise level associated with moving sufficient air through the HEPA filter for a given room.